Skip to main content

 Sucralfate

 Sucralfate is a medication used to prevent and treat duodenal ulcers.
-Combining furosemide and sucralfate can affect how well furosemide works, making furosemide not work as well.
-Patients who take both medications should take the medications at least two hours apart and will be closely monitored to ensure that furosemide is working properly.
+Combining furosemide and sucralfate can decrease the effectiveness of furosemide.
+Patients who take both medications should take them at least two hours apart from each other and should be closely monitored to ensure that furosemide is working properly.

 Cyclosporine